Ennyyz/Estimating_the_Depth_of_an_Object/README.md

 ### 1.1 Problem Definition

 #### 1.1.1 Research Objective

-Our research focuses on accurately estimating object depth in images by combining:
+My research focuses on accurately estimating object depth in images by combining:

 - **Depth Estimation:** Determining the distance of objects from the camera.
 - **Object Detection:** Identifying and localizing objects within an image.